-On the application side, the UI extension provides an abstract class GenericEventGenerator (package ej.microui.event) that must be implemented by clients who want to define their own event generators.
+On the application side, a subclass must be implemented by clients who want to define their own event generators.
 Two abstract methods must be implemented by subclasses:

-- eventReceived: The event generator received an event from a C driver through the low level API sendEvent function. - eventsReceived: The event generator received an event made of several int s. - setProperty: Handle a generic property (key/value pair) set from the static initialization file (see MicroUI Static Initializer)
+- eventReceived: The event generator received an event from a C driver through the Low Level APIs sendEvent function. - eventsReceived: The event generator received an event made of several int s.

 The event generator is responsible for converting incoming data into a MicroUI event and sending the event to its listener.
+It should be defined during MicroUI Static Initialization step (in the XML file, see Static Initialization).
+This allows the MicroUI implementation to instantiate the event generator on startup.